LorenzoBini4/FCHC-GNN-Hierarchical/README.md

 ```
 bash deep-hc.sh
 ```
+To change the FCHC plug-in module, you can pick one of those in `model/` and afterward type FCHCSAGE at line 219 in `deep-hierarchy/hc_main.py`, for example.

 While for training, validation, and testing of the FCHC-GNN model on the shallow hierarchy ablation experiments, run the following command:
 ```